Pleasure Arousal Dominance

 Photographs, installations, performances, video works, sculpture, publication

 2009 - 2016

-The current field of brain research is one of the best financed field of elementary research today and plays a central role in the geopolitical competition of a technocratic new-liberal society.
-Switzerland's research laboratories - as a politically stable and neutral country - play a central role and in particular in Artificial Intelligence AI play a leading role.
+The current field of brain research is one of the best-financed fields of elementary research today and plays a central role in the geopolitical competition of a technocratic new-liberal society.
+Switzerland's research laboratories - as a politically stable and neutral country - play a central role and in particular, in Artificial Intelligence AI plays a leading role.

-As an interdisciplinary artist Dorothée visited a Brain Lab in Geneva and created art operations.
-For instance in the series of photographs, the visual border between fiction and documentation become fluid.
-The subtle changes (interventions) to the rooms, objects, instruments are photographed in a way to let the viewer doubt himself: A new research instrument or a scene out of a 1970s science fiction movie?
+As an interdisciplinary artist, Dorothée visited a Brain Lab in Geneva and created art operations.
+For instance, in the series of photographs, the visual border between fiction and documentation become fluid.
+The subtle changes (interventions) to the rooms, objects, and instruments are photographed in a way to let the viewer doubt himself: A new research instrument or a scene out of a 1970s science fiction movie?

-A professional medium then reads the visitors aura and tells each visitor his story based on the colours of her aura - it is a story about the past, the presence and the future.
-The polaroid is then in exhibit itself and placed by the visitor on the wall.
+A professional medium then reads the visitor's aura and tells each visitor his story based on the colors of the aura - it is a story about the past, the presence, and the future.
+The polaroid is then in the exhibit itself and placed by the visitor on the wall.

-Dorothée sends all the polaroids three years after the exhibit back to the owner with the title „Souvenir de Mon Aura“.
-Through this temporal shift of three years, Dorothée created a memory for each one and a story based on the coloured aura during this time.
-The aura generates a narrative over the past, the present and the future and the invisible print of the hand remains as colored trace in memory of the viewer.
+Dorothée sends all the polaroids three years after the exhibit back to the owner with a note „Souvenir de Mon Aura“.
+Through this temporal shift of three years, Dorothée created a memory and story for each one based on the colored aura during this time.
+The aura questions a narrative over time and what linear time means and the invisible print of the hand remain as a colored trace in the memory of the viewer.

 Edited by Editions Centre de la photographie Genève (2017) and distributed by Les presses du Réel.
 Selected for bookshops at Swiss Institute of Contemporary Art, New York and Jeu de Paume, Paris.